The night belonged to the hunter.

 “Nagarika…that’s my name.
 It’s for a show that I’m performing here on Saturday and it’s rather urgent.”

 “We’ll have it dispatched from our main showroom.
 We only have limited and popular colours here.
-You’ll have your shade of blue contact lenses before Friday”
+You’ll have your shade of blue contact lenses by Friday.”

-Upangshu came across a flyer which came along with the daily newspaper and wondered
+Upangshu came across a flyer which came along with the daily newspaper and he wondered,

 They looked like an acrobatic team who didn’t have a single inflexible muscle in their lithe bodies.

-Yeah!
-Why not?!
 It was a dance performance he was going to this weekend.
-Nothing much to do in this hell-hole anyway.
-He was staying in this god-forsaken place for reasons known best to him.
-The sacrifice was worth it.
+There was nothing much to do in this hell-hole anyway.

 He looked closely at the lead dancer on the flyer.

-The Musical dance & drama was held at the Town Hall as per schedule on Saturday evening.
+The Musical dance & drama was held at the Town Hall as per schedule on Saturday.
 It was a grand success.

 The performances were electrifying.
 Their movements were fluid and their limbs were in perfect rhythm.
 They flew through the air and glided on the floor.